 - spinal cord biopsy

+Dr Cristina Valencia-Sanchez would like to gratefully acknowledge Dr Dean Wingerchuk, the previous contributor to this topic.
 DMW has received compensation from MedImmune for service on a clinical trial adjudication committee, from Caladrius for consulting services, and research support paid to Mayo Clinic from Alexion and TerumoBCT.
-DMW is an author of a number of references cited in this monograph.
+DMW is an author of a number of references cited in this topic.

 Assistant Professor of Neurology